omnious19/caprover/CONTRIBUTING.md

 -   an additional endpoint is available at `/force-exit` which force restarts the backend service
 -   static resources (including front end app) are not being served in debug build.

-Captain by default uses `captain.localhost` as its root domain.
-It's not always needed, but if you need a root domain for your development, you can simply run a local DNS server on your local machine and point `*.captain.localhost` (wild card domain) to your local IP.
+Captain by default uses `dockstationlocalhost` as its root domain.
+It's not always needed, but if you need a root domain for your development, you can simply run a local DNS server on your local machine and point `*.dockstationlocalhost` (wild card domain) to your local IP.
 A simple `hosts` change won't be useful as we need a wildcard entry.

 On ubuntu 16, it's as simple of editing this file:
-`/etc/NetworkManager/dnsmasq.d/dnsmasq-localhost.conf` (create if does not exist) And add this line to it: `address=/captain.localhost/192.168.1.2` where `192.168.1.2` is your local IP address.
+`/etc/NetworkManager/dnsmasq.d/dnsmasq-localhost.conf` (create if does not exist) And add this line to it: `address=/dockstationlocalhost/192.168.1.2` where `192.168.1.2` is your local IP address.
 To make sure you have dnsmasq, you can run `which dnsmasq` on your terminal, if it's available, path of it will be printed on the terminal, otherwise, there won't be anything printed on your terminal.